verneylmavt/st-blood-sugar-spike-prediction/README.md

   Notebooks that detail the training process for each deep learning model, including architecture, training steps, and evaluation.

 - **`interface.py`**
   Implements the interactive Streamlit dashboard for real-time inference.
+[Click here to to experience it interactively](https://g20-blood-sugar-spike-prediction.streamlit.app)

 **Folders:**